-Net foreign exchange transaction and remeasurement gains and losses were not material for the years ended December 31, 2019, 2020, and 2021.
+Net foreign exchange transaction and remeasurement gains and losses were not material for the years ended December 31, 2019, 2020, or 2021 or the six months ended June 30, 2021 or 2022 (unaudited).

 Business Combinations

 Business combinations are accounted for under the acquisition method of accounting.
 This method requires, among other things, allocation of the fair value of purchase consideration to the tangible and intangible assets acquired and liabilities assumed at their estimated fair values on the acquisition date.
 The excess of the fair value of purchase consideration over the values of these identifiable assets and liabilities is recorded as goodwill.
 When determining the fair value of assets acquired and liabilities assumed, management makes significant estimates and assumptions, especially with respect to intangible assets.
 Management's estimates of fair value are based upon assumptions believed to be reasonable but which are inherently uncertain and unpredictable, and as a result, actual results may differ from estimates.
 During the measurement period, not to exceed one year from the date of acquisition, the Company may record adjustments to the assets acquired and liabilities assumed, with a corresponding offset to goodwill if new information is obtained related to facts and circumstances that existed as of the acquisition date.
 After the measurement period, any subsequent adjustments are reflected in the consolidated statements of operations.
 Acquisition costs, consisting primarily of third-party legal and consulting costs, are expensed as incurred.